Reyna at 17 becomes youngest American in Champions League - WHIZ News

-DORTMUND, Germany (AP) — Gio Reyna became the youngest American to appear in the Champions League and assisted on the go-ahead goal, helping Dortmund beat Paris-Saint Germain 2-1 Tuesday night in the first leg of the round of 16.
+DORTMUND, Germany (AP) — Gio Reyna became the youngest American-born player to appear in the Champions League and assisted on the go-ahead goal, helping Dortmund beat Paris-Saint Germain 2-1 Tuesday night in the first leg of the round of 16.

-The 17-year-old son of former U.S. national team captain Claudio Reyna entered in the 67th minute with Dortmund leading 1-0.
+The 17-year-old son of former U.S. national team captain Claudio Reyna entered in the 67th minute with the score at 0-0.

-Neymar tied the score in the 75th, but Erling Haaland scored his second goal of the match two minutes later.
-Reyna received the ball at midfield on a quick counterattack, took two touches as he burst into space and fed Haaland at the top of the arc.
+Dortmund scored two minutes later, but Neymar equalized in the 75th.
+An assist from Reyna contributed to Erling Haaland’s second goal of the match in the 77th.
+Reyna received the ball at midfield on a quick counterattack, took two touches as he burst into space and fed Haaland at the top of the arc for the winner.

 “It’s a super pass from Reyna,” Dortmund coach Lucien Favre said.
 “He plays it in brilliantly. … He orients the ball very, very quickly.”

-At 17 years, 3 months.
-5 days, Reyna bettered the mark for youngest American set by Dortmund’s Christian Pulisic, who was 4 days shy of his 18th birthday when he made his Champions League debut in a group phase opener at Legia Warsaw on Sept.
+At 17 years, 3 months, 5 days, Reyna set the record for youngest American.
+Dortmund’s Christian Pulisic was 4 days shy of his 18th birthday when he made his Champions League debut in a group phase opener at Legia Warsaw on Sept.
 14, 2016.
 Pulisic started and assisted on Dortmund’s fifth goal in a 6-0 win.

+While Arsenal’s Gedion Zelalem was 17 years, 10 months, 13 days when he played his first Champions League match against Galatasaray on Dec.
+9, 2014, the U.S. Soccer Federation said he did not gain U.S. citizenship until that Dec.
+30.

 A member of the U.S. squad at last year’s Under-17 World Cup, Reyna made his senior team debut for Dortmund on Jan.
 18 in a Bundesliga match at Augsburg.
 His father appeared in eight Champions League group phase matches for Glasgow’s Rangers in 1999 and 2000 and also scored a key goal in a Champions League qualifier in 1999 against UEFA Cup champion Parma.